Costa Ricans: Ethnic groups

+Europeans or white

-European migrants used Costa Rica to get across the isthmus of Central America as well to reach the USA West Coast (California) in the late 19th century and until the 1910s (before the Panama Canal opened).
-Other ethnic groups known to live in Costa Rica include Nicaraguan, Venezuelans, Peruvian, Brazilians, Portuguese, Palestinians, Caribbeans, Turks, Armenians and Georgians.
+European migrants used Costa Rica to cross the isthmus of Central America and to reach the USA's West Coast (California) in the late 19th century and until the 1910s (before the Panama Canal opened).

 Many of the first Spanish colonists in Costa Rica may have been Jewish converts to Christianity who were expelled from Spain in 1492 and fled to colonial backwaters to avoid the Inquisition.
 According to DNA tests from Ancestry.com and 23&me most of the original Costa Rican population from the Central Valley have around 1-3% Sephardi Jewish DNA.
 The first sizable group of self-identified Jews immigrated from Poland, beginning in 1929.
 From the 1930s to the early 1950s, journalistic and official anti-Semitic campaigns fueled harassment of Jews; however, by the 1950s and 1960s, the immigrants won greater acceptance.
-Most of the 3,500 Costa Rican Jews today are not highly observant, but they remain largely endogamous.
+Most of the 3,500 Costa Rican Jews today are not highly observant but remain primarily endogamous.

+Afro-descendants

 Costa Rica has four small minority groups: Mulattos, Blacks, Amerindians and Asians.
 About 8% of the population is of African descent or Mulatto (mix of European and African) who are called Afro-Costa Ricans, English-speaking descendants of 19th century Afro-Jamaican immigrant workers.

-In 1873 the Atlantic Railroad imported 653 Chinese indentured laborers, hoping to duplicate the success of rail projects that used Chinese labor in Peru, Cuba, and the United States.
+In 1873, the Atlantic Railroad imported 653 Chinese indentured laborers, hoping to duplicate the success of rail projects that used Chinese labor in Peru, Cuba, and the United States.
 Asians represent less than 0.5% of the Costa Rican population.

+Indigenous

 There are also over 104,000 Native American or indigenous inhabitants, representing 2.4% of the population.
 Most of them live in secluded reservations, distributed among eight ethnic groups: Quitirrisí (in the Central Valley), Matambú or Chorotega (Guanacaste), Maleku (northern Alajuela), Bribri (southern Atlantic), Cabécar (Cordillera de Talamanca), Guaymí (southern Costa Rica, along the Panamá border), Boruca (southern Costa Rica) and Térraba (southern Costa Rica).

+Genetic makeup, XXI Century

-Today, according to modern DNA test's data the average Costa Rican (with 4 Costa Rican grand-parents) from the Central Valley is around 59% and 75% European, mostly Spanish, Basque or Portuguese, with around 15% - 35% Native American DNA from Central America or Colombia/Venezuela and 1-10% African particularly from Cameroon, Senegal or Congo on average.
-Native American from other regions in the Americas, European Jewish, Italian, Irish, Asian/Middle Eastern DNA can also be traced in part of the current Costa Rican population.
-Values vary drastically per region.
+Today, according to modern DNA test data, the average Costa Rican (with 4 Costa Rican grand-parents) from the Central Valley is around 69% European, mainly Spanish, Basque, or Portuguese, with around 24% Native American DNA from Central America, Colombia, or Venezuelan, and 7% African particularly from Cameroon, Senegal or Congo.
+Native Americans from other regions in the Americas, European Jewish, Italian, Irish, and Asian and Middle Eastern DNA can also be traced in part of the current Costa Rican population.
+Values vary drastically by region.